Mahayu/MMConfig/README.md

 Exclusion for Touhou series , ConEmu and more.

-Low resolution screen please use LRS , High resolution screen please use HRS.
+Low resolution screen please use Classic , High resolution screen please use Clear.

 ## How to use